billtrik/news_widget/README.md

 ## Details

-The dist files are inside ./public
+The widget zip file is created inside ./dist

-A server to serve the application is supplied.
-Details below.
+The SPA's root is inside ./public.
+A server to serve the application is supplied

+The project must be build, as described below, before both are accessible.

 ## Setup